 Try to roll the sail in such a way that the leading edge portion remains as smooth as possible.
-Do not attempt to stuff the sail between the Mylar pocket and the leading edge tube at any point where you feel resistance, and do not attach the velcro ties so tight so as to induce creases in the Mylar or leading edge sail material.
+Do not attempt to stuff the sail between the mylar pocket and the leading edge tube at any point where you feel resistance, and do not attach the velcro ties so tight so as to induce creases in the mylar or leading edge sail material.
+Note that the leading edge panel of the sail extends behind the end of the mylar insert - roll the sail in this area so as to avoid creasing the leading edge panel at the rear of the mylar insert - see the photo below.

-11. At the wingtips, lay the sail at the tip out flat, and fold the tip of the sail forward over onto the bottom portion of the sail.
+11. At the wingtips, lay the sail at the tip out flat, disengage the elastic retainer from the outboard end of the outboard transverse batten, and pull the batten out of the pocket far enough so as to allow the tip of the sail to be folded forward at a point even with the end of the leading edge tube.Fold the wingtip forward over onto the bottom surface of the sail.
 Working from the trailing edge, roll the sail tightly to the leading edge, and install the tip cover bag.
 Note: If you're breaking down in a dirty, rocky and/or abrasive area, you can combine this step with step 7 above, by pivoting the wing inwards enough to allow you to flip the sail at the tip over the top of the leading edge, fold forward and roll up the wing tip and put it in the tip cover bag.